On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: The Weyl problem for unbounded surfaces in anti-de Sitter

 \subsubsection{Globally hyperbolic anti-de Sitter spacetimes}

-There is a physically relevant notion of non-complete AdS spacetimes, namely, those which are {\em globally hyperbolic}: they contain a closed Cauchy surface, which we always assume to be of genus at least $2$.
+There is a physically relevant notion of non-complete AdS spacetimes, namely, those which are {\em globally hyperbolic compact}: they contain a closed Cauchy surface, which we always assume to be of genus at least $2$.
+We say that a manifolds $M$ is {\em globally hyperbolic maximal compact} (GHMC) if it is globally hyperbolic compact, and maximal (in the sense of inclusion) under this condition, that is, any isometric embedding of $M$ in a globally hyperbolic compact space is in fact an isometry.

 Mess \cite{mess,mess-notes} discovered striking analogies between the geometric properties of 3-dimensional Globally Hyperbolic Maximal Compact (GHMC) anti-de Sitter spacetimes, and those of quasifuchsian hyperbolic manifolds.
 For this reason, GHMC AdS spacetimes are now often called ``quasifuchsian AdS spacetimes'', and we will follow this convention here.

 Mess \cite{mess} proved that when $M$ is a quasifuchsian AdS spacetime with Cauchy surface a closed surface $S$, its holonomy representation $\rho:\pi_1(S)\to SO_0(2,2)$ can be written, in the decomposition of $SO_0(2,2)$ as $PSL(2,\R)\times PSL(2,\R)$, as $\rho=(\rho_L, \rho_R)$, where $\rho_L,\rho_R:\pi_1(S)\to PSL(2,\R)$ have maximal Euler number, and are therefore (by a result of Goldman \cite{goldman:topological}) holonomy representations of hyperbolic metrics on $S$, which can be called the left and right hyperbolic metrics of $M$.